Your private cloud.

 The same encrypted transport that carries files and messages also routes arbitrary TCP traffic.
 Start a tunnel from your phone with the right key, and you can reach a remote node's web UI, SSH into a NAS, configure a router, or stream YouTube through a friend's IP — even when both ends are behind NAT, even when none of the intermediate hops can decrypt anything.

 The transport itself can dress up as something else: a plain TCP listener, a TLS handshake masquerading as a real website (REALITY), or an SSH banner.
-Pick the order you want it tried in censored networks; the daemon falls through until one connects.
+Pick the order you want it tried on restrictive networks; the daemon falls through until one connects.

 - Multi-hop circuit relay.
 Two nodes behind NAT can still meet, with intermediates that don't see the cleartext.